 Several en route control positions are available for observation in operational use.
-We have selected the ODS control position currently in operation in French En Route control centres as best known by the participants to our study.
+We chose the ODS control position currently in operation in most French en route control centres as it is the most known by the participants to our study.

 This control position is clearly designed for two controllers with specific activities and roles.
-The tactic controller (on the left), is in charge of contacting aircrafts, attributing clearances, managing guidance and separations, resolving conflicts and transferring aircrafts to other sectors.
-His/her main tools are the paper strip board, the radar display and the radio.
+The tactic controller (on the left), is in charge of contacting aircrafts, attributing clearances, managing guidance and separations, resolving conflicts and shooting aircrafts to other sectors.
+His/her main tools are the strip board, the radar display and the radio.
 The planner controller (on the right) is in charge of inter-sector coordinations, integration of new strips and pre-analysis to help the tactic controller.
 His/her tools are the strip board, the telephone and the radar display.